-After more than 12 years in hibernation, the Age of Empires series is back for its fourth outing.
-In August, publisher Microsoft Studios announced that Age of Empires 4 was alive and kicking, and that it was being developed by Relic Entertainment, the team behind Homeworld and Company of Heroes (which is a hell of a lot of pedigree).
+After more than 13 years in hibernation, the Age of Empires series is coming back for its fourth outing.
+In August 2017, publisher Microsoft Studios announced that Age of Empires 4 was alive and kicking, and that it was being developed by Relic Entertainment, the team behind Homeworld and Company of Heroes (which is a hell of a lot of pedigree).

 Cut to the chase

 - What is it?
 The latest installment to the historical real-time strategy series Age of Empires.

 - When can I play it?
 There's a release date of October 28, 2021!